IamFoka/-HandwrittenDigitRecognizer/README.md

 Matplotlab
 `pip install matplotlab`

+## How it works
 ## How to use

 ### 1-Using Jupyter, open the ... file.

 ### 2-The first cell contains the import commands of all librarys that we'll use.
-Also contains the model of our ConvNet, called "batata"
+Also contains the model of our ConvNet, called "batata".

+### 3-

 .